shaman-ai/agent-actors/README.md

 [![asciicast](https://asciinema.org/a/R54NGynvBPeCXFlgBIBaYZ1cD.svg)](https://asciinema.org/a/R54NGynvBPeCXFlgBIBaYZ1cD)

+## Key Features

+* **Plan-Do-Check-Adjust (PDCA) Cycle**: The supervisory agent does, allowing for continuous improvement and optimization of the work distribution and execution process among worker agents.
+* **Actor Model of Concurrency**: agent-actors implements the actor model, where a supervisor agent has worker agents that complete sub-tasks in parallel independently.
+* **Agent Working Memory**: Agents have their own local working memory synthesized from a global memory store to inject into their prompts as context.
+Agents also score the relevance of their new memories (a la Generative Agents: Interactive Simulacra of Human Behavior)

 ## How it works

 ![agent-actors flow](./diagram.png)

-1. A **Plan** is made by a **Supervisor** for a given objective, and a semantic zero-shot topological sort is performed on the plan's tasks to adequately distribute tasks across workers.
+1. A copilot submits an objective to a **Supervisor**, along with a set of worker agents.
+The supervisor which makes a **Plan** and distributes the tasks to its worker agents.
-2. **Workers** use the ReAct framework to **Do** a task and then **Check** it, improving their work if required.
+2. **Workers** use the ReAct framework to **Do** a task with an added **Check** to improve their work if required.
 3. **Supervisor** reviews the results of tasks in the **Adjust** phase and decides whether to loop back to planning or to terminate.

-## Key Features

-* **Plan-Do-Check-Adjust (PDCA) Cycle**: The supervisory agent does, allowing for continuous improvement and optimization of the work distribution and execution process among worker agents.

-* **Actor Model of Concurrency**: agent-actors implements the actor model, where a supervisor agent has worker agents that complete sub-tasks in parallel independently.

 ## Limitations